chaopli/advisor-selection/README.md

 # Advisor Selection System
 ## Introduction
 This is an advisor selection system I was asked to build from a friend, though was not used in production eventually.
 I learned many web development knowledge from this project.
-The main source of the knowledge is from the Django official [tutorial](https://docs.djangoproject.com/en/1.9/contents/).
-As you can see the app in this project has the same name as it is in the tutorial, but the functionality is quite different.
+The main source of the knowledge is from the Django official [tutorial](https://docs.djangoproject.com/en/1.9/contents/), as you can see the app in this project has the same name as it is in the tutorial, but the functionality is quite different.

 ## Project Overview
 This project is very simple in functionality.
 The administrator creates users for students, and create information for advisors.
 Students could log into the website with the username and password assigned to them by default.
 Each advisor could take at most 5 students.
 The full advisors and available advisors could be shown separately.